ef-gy/blog/README.md

 A blog on computer science, linear algebra and general awesomeness - may contain traces of crude humour, Britishisms, Kraut nagging, politics or handicrafts.
 You've been warned.

+To read the content of the site on-line just use this link: http://ef.gy/

 Download
 --------